Man-Down-Project/man-down/README.md

 ```

 This demonstrates the full pipeline:
-edge-sim → mqtt-broker → fog-node → encrypted storage
+edge-sim → mqtt-broker → fog → storage

-No cloud services are required — the entire pipeline runs locally.
+No cloud services are required — the entire pipeline runs locally with low latency and full control over data.

 ## Technologies